chenxsan/voidjs/readme.md

 # htmlgaga

-Manage non-SPA pages with webpack and React.js
+Manage non-SPA pages with [webpack](https://webpack.js.org/) and [React](https://reactjs.org/)

 ## Why htmlgaga

-htmlgaga is designed for writing non-SPA HTML pages with vanilla JavaScript or jQuery.
-It brings lots of benefits of webpack & React to multiple HTML pages developing.
+htmlgaga is designed for managing non-SPA HTML pages.
+It brings a lot of benefits of webpack and React to non-SPA HTML pages developing.

-1. Better assets management with webpack and its ecosystem
+1. Better assets' management with webpack
-2. Manage your html with **Components**, no more copy & paste which is error-prone
+2. Manage html with **Components**, no more error-prone copy & paste
+3. Pre-built static HTML

 ## License